harikt/aurav2book/manuscript/view.md

 Note that we use `echo`, and not `return`, in templates.

-> N.b.: The template logic will be executed inside the _View_ object scope,
-> which means that `$this` in the template code will refer to the _View_
+I> The template logic will be executed inside the _View_ object scope, I> which means that `$this` in the template code will refer to the _View_ I> object.
-> object.
 The same is true for closure-based templates.

 ## Setting Data